Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Introduction

-All of the above studies have mainly considered the performance of bubble curtains under steady-state conditions.
-However, it is unclear whether or when such conditions are relevant for practical applications in shipping locks, since the closing of the lock might occur before the steady state is reached.
-The aim of this study is then to establish a general framework to model and understand the unsteady flow in the curtain-driven regime.
-We focus on the transient dynamics to quantify the effectiveness of the bubble curtain and the reduction of saltwater infiltration at any given time after the opening of the lock gate.
+All of the studies above \citep{abraham1962reduction,abraham1973pneumatic,keetels2011field,van2018methods,oldeman2020numerical,bacot2022bubble} have mainly considered the performance of bubble curtains under steady-state conditions.
+However, it is unclear whether or when such conditions are reached, particularly for practical applications in ship locks where the closing of the lock might occur before.
+There are several time scales that are relevant in the curtain-driven regime, such as the time the bubbles take to rise from the bottom to the surface, the typical time scale for the formation of the recirculation cells and the time that it takes for the secondary gravity currents to reach the end walls of the tank.
+In fact, \citet{bacot2022bubble} used an approximation to the second one to derive their analytical model.
+All these time scales depend on different governing parameters of the problem, but their interplay and effect on the effectiveness is unclear before the steady state is reached.
+Hence, the aim of this study is then to establish a general framework for modelling and understanding the unsteady flow in the curtain-driven regime.
+We focus on transient dynamics to quantify the effectiveness of the bubble curtain and the reduction of saltwater infiltration at any given time after the opening of the lock gate.

 To this end, we investigate the flow in a laboratory-scale lock using a combination of numerical simulations and semi-analytical modelling.
 In our simulations, we study a wide range of $\Fr$ values for various lock dimensions and a wide range of density differences.
 With these simulations, we overcome many challenges faced by \citet{bacot2022bubble} in their experiments, such as restrictions on lock length and increased uncertainty in measuring the salt concentration fields in the case of very small density differences.
 In addition, numerical simulations allowed us to obtain three-dimensional time-resolved velocity and density fields that we use to perform a detailed scaling analysis and determine the necessary parameter values to build a semi-analytical model.
 This semi-analytical model complements the results from the numerical simulations, providing further insight into the temporal evolution of the flow.
+In this way, we are able to confirm theoretical derivations by \citet{bacot2022bubble}, but also correct some of their assumptions and expand the theoretical framework.